guendto/jomiel/README.md

 `jomiel` is the meta inquiry middleware for distributed systems.
 It returns meta data for content on [video-sharing] websites (e.g.
-YouTube) and runs as a service, responding to client inquiries.
+YouTube) and runs as a service responding to client inquiries.

 Two core technologies serve as a basis for `jomiel`: